Tempelhof Airport Street Circuit: 2017 Berlin ePrix

-The circuit hosted the 2017 Berlin ePrix, which became a doubleheader round after the cancellation of the Brussels ePrix, which took place on the 10 and 11 June.
+In March 2017, it was announced that the circuit layout was completely revamped.
+The circuit hosted the 2017 Berlin ePrix, which became a doubleheader round after the cancellation of the Brussels ePrix, which took place on the 10–11 June.
 The two races were won by Mahindra driver Felix Rosenqvist, his first in the series, and Renault-e.Dams driver Sébastien Buemi.

 2020 Berlin ePrix

 After the 2019-20 season was temporarily suspended and several rounds were cancelled due to the ongoing COVID-19 pandemic, the FIA announced that the season would conclude in early August with three double-header events in Tempelhof, using a different configuration of the circuit for each event.
-The first two races were held on August 5 and 6, 2020, on a reverse configuration of the track.
-The next two races took place on August 8 and 9, with the normal circuit being used.
-The third and final double header was held on August 12 and 13, on an extended version of the track featuring several more turns.
+The first two races were held on August 5–6, 2020, on a reverse configuration of the track.
+The next two races took place on August 8–9, with the normal circuit being used.
+The third and final double header was held on August 12–13, on an extended version of the track featuring several more turns.

-Track layouts
+Layout history

 Lap records

-The official fastest race lap records at the Tempelhof Airport Street Circuit are listed as:
+As of July 2025, the fastest official race lap records at the Tempelhof Airport Street Circuit are listed as: